Chapter 11

-Even a very successful business can become overextended.
-Your business may be well managed, have good cash flow and a great business model, yet one impatient investor or vendor or stubborn landlord can threaten the health of your business.
 If your business is unable to keep up with payments or is taking on more debt, Chapter 11 may be a good option for you.
-Filing for Chapter 11 bankruptcy protection may be the only way of salvaging your business.
+In many cases, filing for Chapter 11 bankruptcy protection may be the only way to save your business.

 Chapter 11 business bankruptcy provides business owners with the breathing room they need to redistribute debts, reject or modify leases and contracts, and negotiate with creditors.
 Chapter 11 allows you to: